 You can now save the file.
 If you're using transmit, it will have automatically uploaded.
 Otherwise, you may need to manually upload the file in your chosen FTP application.

 If you refresh your homepage you should now see a list of brands, providing you've got brands setup in your system.

 Note: You may need to refresh your website's cache.
-This can be done on the Optimisation & Caching page, which is most easily accessible under the developer menu:
+This can be done from any page, by clicking the Refresh System Now link at the bottom of the sidebar: